tn-aixpa/core/README.md

 1. **Projects** is the context in which all the object below are living.
 2. **Functions (FN)** are the logical description of an executable.
 They are associated with a given runtime (RUNTIME), which implements the actual execution and determines which are the actions available.
-Examples are dbt, nuclio, mlrun, python,spark.
+Examples are dbt, nuclio, python,spark.
 3. **Tasks (TASK)** are the logical representations of an action which is performed via a given function, by a runtime, within a framework.
 As such, they define both the actual scope of the execution and its context, in terms of environment, dependencies, resources etc.
 4. **Runs (RUN)** are the representation of the execution of a given task with the given function, on (a set of) inputs to deliver (a set of) outputs.
 At a high level, they can be seen both as a summary of the union between a function and a task in a single instance, and as the representation of the actual execution phase, with parameters, status, results etc.